ansible-collections/community.mysql/TESTING.md

   - Choices:
     - "pymysql
     - "mysqlclient"
   - Description: The python package of the connector to use.
-This value is used to filter tests meant for other connectors.
+In addition to selecting the test container, this value is also used for tests filtering: `when: connector_name == 'pymysql'`.

 - `connector_version`
   - Mandatory: true